B78787/Enterprise-blockchain-thesis-project/fabric-samples/README.md

   1. part of the original files and
   2. new javascript smart chaincode functions in /fabric-samples/chaincode/fabcar/javascript/lib/fabcar.js file for thesis Proof-of-Concept
   3. new SDK node.js test files /fabric-samples/fabcar/javascript directory
-  4. mew diirectory /apiserver for Express.js API Server node.js test files
+  4. new directory with new apiserver.js file /fabric-samples/fabcar/apiserver/apiserver.js for Express.js API Server node.js tests

 ## License <a name="license"></a>